akrytus/parachute/Azure ARM Templates/Backup/README.md

         *  Location of the resources reporting to Log Analytics is irrelevant and has no impact

 # Resources
-    - Inventory and Change Tracking using Automation accounts is not available
-        *  Deploying Log Analytics and the Automation Account into WestUS2 is a viable workaround
-        *  Location of the resources reporting to Log Analytics is irrelevant and has no impact

-# Resources
    1. Backup Policies
         *  Default-Server-Policy
         *  DC-Server-Policy